jwagner/smartcrop-cli/README.md

-# Commmandline interface for smartcrop.js
+# Commmand line interface for smartcrop.js

 **WARNING: This is a work in progress.
 Neither the API nor the algorithm are finished.
 (Automated) verification, testing and benchmarking are yet to be done.**